-The Property is adjacent to the south of Mercado del Rancho shopping center anchored by Sprout's and Chompies.
-Across 92nd Street, is the Honor Health Scottsdale Shea Campus with the approximately 90-foot hospital building, two, three and four-story medical office buildings and large parking structures.
+The Property is adjacent to the existing commercial center with Sprout's and Chompies being the major users within the center.
+Across 92nd Street, is the Honor Health - Shea Campus with the approximately 90-foot hospital building, two, three and four-story medical office buildings and large parking structures.
 To the south are one- and two-story medical office buildings.
 To the east is the vacant commercial office zoned property and other vacant property.
-The CVS Caremark office campus is also located further to the east.
+The CVS Caremark office campus is further to the east.